- 1 small bunchcilantro

 - 11Once tender, remove the squashes from the oven; allow to cool slightly, about 5 minutes.
 Scrape the inside of the squash with a fork to separate into spaghetti-like strands.
 (Use an oven mitt or towel to hold it with your other hand).

-- 12While the squash cools, juice the lime into a small bowl.
-Add fish sauce, maple syrup, vinegar, oil, and cayenne to bowl with lime juice; whisk to combine the sauce.
+- 12While the squash cools, juice the limes into a small bowl.
+Add fish sauce, soy sauce, maple syrup, vinegar, oil, and cayenne to bowl with lime juice; whisk to combine the sauce.

-¼ cup fish sauce 3 tbsp pure maple syrup 2 tbsp rice vinegar 2 tsp extra virgin olive oil ¼ tsp cayenne pepper
+2 tbsp fish sauce 2 tbsp soy sauce 3 tbsp pure maple syrup 2 tbsp rice vinegar 2 tsp extra virgin olive oil ¼ tsp cayenne pepper

 - 13Return skillet to medium-high heat; add spaghetti squash, shrimp, and sauce to the skillet and cook until heated through, about 2 minutes.
 Alternatively, reheat spaghetti squash with sauce in one skillet and the shrimp in another; combine when serving.